Sexual Harassment

 Everyone has the right to a workplace that is safe and free from sexual harassment.
 Employers have an obligation to manage the health and safety risks of workplace sexual harassment.

 Sexual harassment is unwelcome conduct of a sexual nature in relation to a person.
 It occurs in circumstances where a reasonable person would anticipate the possibility of the person who is harassed being offended, humiliated or intimidated.
 Conduct of a sexual nature includes making a statement of a sexual nature to, or in front of, a person.
 The statement can be spoken or in writing.
-Examples of sexual harassment might include:

 - inappropriate physical contact, such as unwelcome touching